neuropoly/pediatric-DL-registration/README.md

 column being the subject and the second all image scanIDs. <br />

 ## Preprocessing
-Images were first N4 bias field corrected as well as rescaled to 1.5 mm isotropic resolution using FLIRT version 6.0 (-applyisoxfm option).
+Images were first N4 bias field corrected were inputted to [SynthSeg](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) version 2.0 to obtain 18 brain regions of interest for validation purposes.
+Then, images were rescaled to 1.5 mm isotropic resolution using FLIRT version 6.0 (-applyisoxfm option).
-Template-based registration (with every image registered in a pediatric template space; [NIST 4.5-8.5 y.o. pediatric atlas](http://nist.mni.mcgill.ca/pediatric-atlases-4-5-18-5y/)) was used to obtain white matter (WM), gray matter (GM) and cerebrospinal fluid (CSF) segmentations for each subject for validation puposes.

 ## Procedure